An Improved Modified Cholesky Decomposition Method for Precision Matrix Estimation: The Proposed Sparse Estimator

 where $\bm x_{\pi}^{(j)}$ is the $j$th column of $\mathbb{X}_{\pi}$, $j = 1, 2, \ldots, p$.
-The Lasso technique (Tibshirani, 1996) is employed for the shrinkage purpose and for the situation where $p$ is close to $n$ or even larger than $n$.
-The idea of Lasso-type estimator for the Cholesky factor has been used by Huang et al. (2006), Rothaman et al. (2010) and Chang and Tsay (2010).
+The Lasso technique \cite{Tibshirani96} is employed for the shrinkage purpose and for the situation where $p$ is close to $n$ or even larger than $n$.
+The idea of Lasso-type estimator for the Cholesky factor has been used in some literatures \cite{Huang06, Rothman08, Chang10, Kang19}.
 Under a given permutation $\pi$, obtain

 and